Kthulu120/Cryplicity/README.md

 ### A Cool Crypto Tool

 Cryplicity is a simple tool to track the market and your portfolio though it is still in very heavy development as of right now.
 Along with this support is being added for multiple coins and cleaning up the application to stop performance degradation.
+This project is being developed with the mindset no one should ever pay for anything for tracking their finances especially with something as volatile as today's crypto market.
+While still in a definite pre-release stage with important features needing to be fixed and added,

+Hopefully Cryplicity helps you in your goal of grabbing that lambo to the moon, but if that's not possible then it can at least help you with your assets.

 ## Screenshot

 ![Cryplicity Screenshot](https://i.imgur.com/UM0OlNq.png)